JOHNNY OTTO / Contemporary Art

-GALLERY 1 GALLERY 2 GALLERY 3 SKETCHBOOKS PDF PRESS STORE VIDEO ART SQUAT END HUNGER CONTACT
+GALLERY 1 GALLERY 2 GALLERY 3 SKETCHBOOKS PRESS SHOP PRINTS INSTAGRAM ART SQUAT CONTACT

 “I see a postmodern man shaking off his false identities and dancing naked in front of the primordial fire.” - Amber Christianson, Artist

-Johnny Otto is an emerging Artist living in Los Angeles.
-He is also an award-winning Filmmaker, Social Activist & the Founder of Ottophobia.
-His paintings and other artwork are greatly influenced by the Neo-Expressionistic (The Wild Ones) artists of the 70's and 80's and by the Fang Masks created by the Fang People.
-Johnny Otto is a prolific painter whose work has been compared to Jean-Michel Basquiat, George Condo, Picasso, Keith Haring, and many other influential artists of the last century.
+Johnny Otto is self-taught contemporary artist based in Los Angeles.
+He was born in Bay Village, Ohio in 1966, the grandson of Czech and German immigrants.
+Otto is also an award-winning Filmmaker, Social Activist & the Founder of Ottophobia.
+His work is greatly influenced by the Neo-Expressionistic (The Wild Ones) artists of the 70's and 80's and by the Masks created by the Fang People.
+His work has been compared to Jean-Michel Basquiat, George Condo, Picasso, Keith Haring, and many other influential artists of the last century.

 In the early 90's he helped form the ART SQUAT collective and is actively keeping its spirit alive in the Hollywood area.
 He is also a member of both the ACLU and the Los Angeles Art Syndicate.
 He participated in the The Angel Art benefit, an art and photography auction that was hosted by Herb Ritts, Richard Meier, Robert Graham and David Hockney.
 The event, emceed by Lily Tomlin, commemorated artists who have died from AIDS.
 He has been featured in MovieMaker Magazine and his films have debuted at The Palm Springs Film Festival and The La Jolla International Fashion Film Festivals.
 He also started his own festival called SLIMDUNCE, in 2009, to showcase 7 films that he made in a 7 week period.